pik-piam/demystas/README.md

 > devtools::install_github("pik-piam/demystas", build_vignettes = TRUE)
 ```

+**Note: For optimal building and viewing of vignettes, we recommend an installation via GitHub**

 ## Installation via PIK-CRAN

 For installation via PIK-CRAN, an additional repository must be added in R: